giuliapiazza18/Unweaving-the-polygenic-web-pipeline/README.md

+---
-# Example of analysis pipeline - Unweaving the polygenic web
+title: "Example of analysis pipeline - Unweaving the polygenic web"
-## Giulia Piazza, January 2023
+author: "Giulia Piazza"
+output:
+  html_document:
+    toc: yes
+    toc_float: yes
+    theme: cerulean
+    keep_md: yes
+---

-This is an example of the pipeline followed for the analysis in *"Unweaving the web: Polygenic influences on networks of psychopathology symptoms in childhood"*, focused on the network with the polygenic score for ADHD for demonstration purposes.
+This is an example of the pipeline followed for the analysis in **"Unweaving the web: Polygenic influences on networks of psychopathology symptoms in childhood"**.
+The example is focused only on the network with the polygenic score for ADHD for demonstration purposes.
 All parts of the analysis were run via a computer cluster due to the computing power required.
-The results of this example can be found in pipeline_example.RData in the [Github repo](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline).
+The results of this example can be found in pipeline_example.RData in this [Github repo](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline).

+The preregistration of the confirmatory analysis of this project can be found [here](https://osf.io/7y2g8) in the respective [OSF project](https://osf.io/28ehr/).

 # Load packages and data

 Loading imputed and cleaned data from ALSPAC and TEDS (see paper for more details).
 Polygenic scores were all calculated with [this script](https://github.com/giuliapiazza18/Unweaving-the-polygenic-web-pipeline/blob/master/LDPred_ADHD.R), which follows [this LDpred2 tutorial](https://privefl.github.io/bigsnpr/articles/LDpred2.html) (accessed in September 2022).
 The ADHD polygenic score was derived by effect sizes from [Demontis et al. (2019)](https://www.nature.com/articles/s41588-018-0269-7).